EMPLOYER BRANDING: WHY IT’S IMPORTANT IN RECRUITING

-Let’s first look at your company brand.
+Let’s first look at your company’s brand.
 Your company has a reputation surrounding its products or services, known as its “brand identity” or corporate brand reputation.
 Your brand reputation is what brings customers to your stores or website to buy products and services.
-Corporate brands are built over time through campaigns that create awareness, value, and loyalty towards a company, not specific products.
+Over time, corporate brands are built through campaigns that create awareness, value, and loyalty towards a company, not specific products.
 It is what sets your company apart from competitors.

 You can say the same for an employer brand.
 Employer brand is simply a term that describes an organization’s reputation as an employer and a workplace.
 It’s what sets your company apart when candidates are looking for work and deciding which job to take.
 It is the value you bring to your current employees and how they feel about working for you.
 Just like your corporate brand, you base your employer brand on your company’s mission, vision, and values.

-The objective of employer branding is to present your company as a preferred employer, which will attract high-quality candidates.
+The goal of employer branding is to present your company as a preferred employer, attracting high-quality candidates.
 And make your organization stand out from others as a great place to work.
 It’s essential to your bottom line to hire the best and brightest employees.
 Your business is only as good as its workforce.

 Today, all over the world, companies are developing and improving their employer brands in an effort to hire the best employees.
 According to a LinkedIn survey, 72% of recruiting leaders agree that employer brand significantly impacts hiring.
 As you know, your ability to hire the best and the brightest impacts your organization’s bottom line.
 To remain competitive, you must market your employer brand to potential candidates as well as your employees.

-A robust employer brand will help you recruit and retain a talented workforce, reducing your marketing and recruiting costs over the long run.
-It’s a must-have to compete for the best talent, which is very important for the success of your company.
-A strong employer brand will not only attract top candidates, but it will also help attract customers.
+A strong employer brand will help you recruit and retain a talented workforce, reducing your marketing and recruiting costs over the long run.
+It’s a must-have to compete for the best talent, which is very important for your company’s success.
+A strong employer brand will not only attract top candidates but will also help attract customers.
 Employees will treat your customers the way your company treats them.
-Well-managed, respected employees are more productive, more customer service oriented, and better brand ambassadors than poorly managed, disgruntled employees.
-Once you know your values, you can start communications, both inside and outside your company, to strengthen your brand.
+Well-managed, respected employees are more productive, customer service-oriented, and better brand ambassadors than poorly managed, disgruntled employees.
+Once you know your values, you can start communications to strengthen your brand, both inside and outside your company.
 Now is the time to get started.